fastnai/fastn-langchain-mcp-samples/README.md

 A powerful agent for accessing and using MCP (Model Context Protocol) tools through natural language commands.
 This project enables users to interact with various tools like MongoDB, Gmail, Google Calendar, and LinkedIn through a simple chat interface.

+## Integration Overview

+This repository demonstrates how to integrate Fastn MCP with the LangChain MCP Adapter and LangChain agent.
+The Fastn MCP server is accessed via the HTTP streamable endpoint (`https://mcp.ucl.dev/shttp/`) to provide tool access for LangChain-based agents.

 ## What it does

 FastnAgent connects to MCP servers and provides a conversational interface to: